 The central bank of issue for a currency will typically be interested in data for transactions that specify settlement in that currency, including transactions for which that currency is one of two or more specified settlement currencies, at an anonymised position-level in that currency.
-Anonymised transaction-level data, where such anonymity can be ensured, may also be requested, especially, in order to be able to detect speculative activity in the related currency.
+Anonymised transaction-level data may also be requested, particularly when the aim is to detect speculative activity in the related currency.